jimtyhurst/annotated_bibliography/remote-work-notes.md

     * "According to the [SBU](https://www.frbatlanta.org/research/surveys/business-uncertainty.aspx) results, the anticipated share of working days at home is set to triple after the pandemic ends—rising from 5.5 percent to 16.6 percent of all working days."
     * "Perhaps even more striking, firms anticipate that 10 percent of their full-time workforce will be working from home five days a week."
 * U.S. Bureau of Labor Statistics.
 2019-09-24.
 Economic New Release.
 [Table 3.
 Workers who worked at home and how often they worked exclusively at home by selected characteristics, averages for the period 2017-2018](https://www.bls.gov/news.release/flex2.t03.htm).
+* Richard Lepsinger, Darleen DeRosa.
+2010.
+[Virtual Team Success: A Practical Guide for Working and Leading From a Distance](https://multcolib.bibliocommons.com/v2/record/S152C803245).
+    * Ch 1.
+Why virtual teams fail.
+    * Ch 2.
+Profiles of virtual team success - What good looks like.
+    * Ch 3.
+Virtual team launch kit.
+    * Ch 4.
+What differentiates great virtual teams - How to RAMP up your team's performance.
+        * **R**elationships
+        * **A**ccountability
+        * **M**otivation
+        * **P**rocess and **P**urpose
+    * Ch 5.
+How to lead virtual teams - Tips, techniques, and best practices for high performance.
+    * Ch 6.
+What factors really accelerate virtual team performance - The four top performance boosters.
+    * Ch 7.
+How to facilitate high-impact virtual meetings - Techniques that really work.
+    * Appendix: OnPoint’s Global Virtual Team Study.

 ### Summaries and reviews
 * Claire Cain Miller.
 2020-07-02.
 [Is the Five-Day Office Week Over?](https://www.nytimes.com/2020/07/02/upshot/is-the-five-day-office-week-over.html) NY Times.